Moving From New York to Florida: Movers, Costs, and Benefits

 Sometimes it’s just easier to hire the pros.
 It’ll be a little pricier, but you can’t put a price on sanity and stress.

-We recommend booking your movers between 2 and 3 months in advance.
+We recommend booking your New York movers between 2 and 3 months in advance.
 This may seem like a lot of time, but time flies when you’re preparing for moving day.
 Think of it this way:

 You’ll have somewhere between 8 and 12 weekends to spend on packing up, dealing with utilities, and telling everyone where you’ll be going.
 That’s a pretty short amount of time.